-Traditionally the casket was used to hold paperwork, back when a person would hold far fewer important documents.
-This allowed the progression of the locking mechanism to the front of the box; I personally see this as the equivalent of the modern day safe.
+Traditionally, the casket was used to hold paperwork, back when a person would hold far fewer important documents.
+This allowed the progression of the locking mechanism to the front of the box.
+Caskets were similar to the modern day safe in this sense.

-There are no limitations to the materials used to make a casket, many cultures monopolising their known handicraft to make a piece as important and intricate to the best of their ability.
+There are no limitations to the materials used to make a casket, many cultures monopolising their known handicraft to make a piece as important and intricate.
 The traditional precious metals of silver and gold are common for these types of boxes, but there is a grand multitude of examples in ivory, china and wood.
 Some caskets are highly embellished and others may be covered with a modest layer of leather or silk.

-The smaller Russian piece above would have been to hold something precious such as a trinket; the highly decorative filigree decoration enables the contents to be seen.
-The box is a small stature and would not hold many papers, whereas the other two examples shown above would be accommodated a wide range of items; most caskets in our inventory either retain or are fitted with a subtle lining to make the interior suitable for holding jewellery items.
+The smaller Russian piece above would have been to hold something precious such as a trinket.
+The highly decorative filigree addition enables the contents to be seen.
+The box is of a small stature and would not hold many papers, whereas the other two examples shown above would be accommodated a wide range of items.
+Most caskets in our inventory either retain or are fitted with a subtle lining to make the interior suitable for holding jewellery items.

 The Freedom Casket